ssreelakshmi88/The-Indian-tuin-restaurant_PP4/README.md

 4. Friends were asked to review the site and documentation to point out any bugs and/or user experience issues.

+5. I also used Mobile simulator-responsive testing tool to test responsiveness of the website.

 #### Known Bugs